A Preview of Smart Pointers

 Alice 退场。

-继续执行..."Alice exits the stage." appears before "Continuing execution..."—the destructor was automatically called when the curly-brace scope ended.
-The basic operations of unique_ptr come down to three: *p to dereference, p->member to access members, and p.get() to get the raw pointer (useful when passing to C interfaces).
+继续执行..."Alice exits." appears before "Continuing execution..."—the destructor was automatically invoked when the brace scope ended.
+There are only three basic operations for unique_ptr: *p for dereferencing, p->member for member access, and p.get() to obtain the raw pointer (useful when passing to C interfaces).

 Why do we recommend

 make_uniqueoverunique_ptr<int>(new int(42))?
-First, it's more concise—you don't need to writenew.
-Second, when dealing with combinations of function arguments, writingnewdirectly can lead to leaks due to unspecified evaluation order.
-We will expand on this detail in Volume Two.
+First, it is more concise, as we do not need to writenew.
+Second, when composing function arguments, writingnewdirectly can lead to memory leaks due to unspecified evaluation order; we will expand on this detail in Volume Two.

-A unique_ptr cannot be copied—attempting to auto p2 = p1; will result in a direct compilation error.
-This is an intentional design choice: allowing copies would mean two unique_ptr point to the same block of memory, leading to a double delete when they go out of scope.
+unique_ptr cannot be copied—auto p2 = p1; will result in a direct compilation error.
+This is an intentional design: allowing copying would imply two unique_ptr instances pointing to the same memory, leading to a double delete when they go out of scope.
 If you need to transfer ownership, use std::move:

 auto p1 = std::make_unique<int>(42);